BookOps-CAT/bookops-worldcat/docs/tutorials.md

 2. Enter the name of your vendor MARC file here
 3. Change MARC tag for EOD (or add additional fields) based on local practices

-#### 2. Spreadsheet data and brief_bibs_search
+### Search brief bibliographic resources
-Search for records using data provided in a spreadsheet and `/search/brief-bibs/` endpoint.
-Retrieve full MARC records with the resulting OCLC numbers.
+Read data from a spreadsheet to form queries.
+Use queries to search for records using the `/search/brief-bibs/` endpoint.
+Retrieve full MARC records for the resulting OCLC numbers.

 ??? info "Step-by-step instructions"
     This example uses the following steps.
 These steps are noted using in-line comments in the code: